• Skip to primary navigation

 Asparagus being tossed with seasoning.

-Arrange them in your air fryer basket in an even layer.
+Air fry.
+Arrange the asparagus spears in your air fryer basket in an even layer.
 It’s okay if they overlap a bit.

 Uncooked asparagus in an air fryer basket.